 I was attempting to download an app from the Google play store and then my phone turned off randomly.
 It was in full charge when this occurred.
 Now the phone doesn't react to any button presses and will not turn on.
 It also doesn't light up in any way when plugged into the charger.
 What do I do?Androidcentral.com

-What to do if your phone won't turn on?
+What do you do if your phone won't turn on?
 Maybe you worry about the data loss from the Android phone that isn't turning on.
 In this post, we are going to discuss how to recover data from disabled Android with simple ways and how to fix an Android phone that won't turn on.

 Recover Data from Phone That Won't Turn on